 Dry fasting might help your body to cleanse and reap the benefits of fasting faster.
 But, cutting off both food AND water from your diet could be dangerous to your health.

-Especially if you are suffering from any condition that requires to stay hydrated, are pregnant or breastfeeding.
+Especially if you are suffering from any condition that requires staying hydrated, are pregnant or breastfeeding.
 Hence, it is best to consult your doctor to determine whether it’s safe for you.

 If you decide to follow any type of fasting, including the regular water fasting, it’s a good idea to prepare your body a few days or even weeks ahead of intermittent fasting by cutting down on calorie consumption.